VarthanV/kv-store/README.md

 - RESP Protocol Implementation
 - In-memory key-value store
 - Thread-safe operations
-- Supports Redis Commands:
+- Supports multiple data structures (Strings, Lists, Hashes)

+## Supported Commands

+### String Operations
-  - `PING` - Test server connectivity
+- `PING [message]` - Test server connectivity
 - `SET key value` - Store a key-value pair
 - `GET key` - Retrieve value by key
 - `DEL key` - Delete a key
+- `INCR key` - Increment the integer value of a key by one
+- `DECR key` - Decrement the integer value of a key by one
+- `APPEND key value` - Append a value to an existing string

+### Hash Operations
 - `HSET key field value [field value ...]` - Store hash field-value pairs
 - `HGET key field` - Retrieve hash field value
 - `HGETALL key` - Retrieve all field-value pairs of a hash

+### List Operations
+- `LPUSH key value [value ...]` - Insert elements at the head of a list
+- `RPUSH key value [value ...]` - Insert elements at the tail of a list
-  - `INCR key` - Increment the integer value of a key by one
+- `LPOP key` - Remove and return the first element of a list
-  - `DECR key` - Decrement the integer value of a key by one
+- `RPOP key` - Remove and return the last element of a list

 ## Getting Started